Verifying Commercial Invoices for International Shipping

 Rather than make a declaration to customs using a "pro-forma invoice" it is often better to use the term "invoice for customs."
 Include the reason for shipping (as in the above examples) and noting that there is no commercial value.

-Commercial invoice and packing list: what's the difference?
+Commercial invoice and packing list: What's the difference?

 The packing list helps determine the physical location of items within a total shipping consignment.
 It is a document that’s required in the event of any disputes or claims that may arise with the shipping line, customs, or between the buyer and seller for goods.